MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field Flags

 [in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff559579">DXGKCB_NOTIFY_INTERRUPT_DATA_FLAGS</a> structure that indicates if the display miniport driver provides a physical adapter mask in a call to the <a href="https://msdn.microsoft.com/7968d26d-0195-463d-8954-e7ebef4f9dea">DxgkCbNotifyInterrupt</a> function.

-#### - DisplayOnlyPresentProgress

-[in] A <a href="https://msdn.microsoft.com/library/windows/hardware/hh451245">DXGKARGCB_PRESENT_DISPLAYONLY_PROGRESS</a> structure that provides the progress of a kernel mode display-only driver's (KMDOD) present operation.

-Supported starting with Windows 8.

 #### - GpuClockCounter